Skip to main content

 Pro Tip

 At 21.67% drop, devices may malfunction.
-Try a thicker gauge, shorter run, or higher source voltage.
-Upgrading from 18 AWG to 14 AWG would significantly reduce the drop.
+Try 10 AWG, a shorter run, or higher source voltage.

 All Gauges Compared — 12V, 2A, 100 ft, copper